What is the Doomsday Clock and what time is set to now?

-The concept of a Doomsday Clock was devised to convey to the wider public the dangers of nuclear weapons, which were apparent to scientists, explains the International Business Times.
+The concept of a Doomsday Clock was devised to convey to the wider public the dangers of nuclear weapons, which were apparent to scientists.
 The original setting of the clock was seven minutes to midnight, when it appeared on the cover of the Bulletin in 1947.

 What’s the closest the minute hand has been?